annarankin/json-navigator/README.md

 #### Refactor

 - Add error handling for incorrect input/invalid JSON.
-- Refactor so that inidividual lines of code are nested inside of divs for easier navigation
+- Refactor so that individual lines of code are nested inside of divs for easier navigation.
 - **Bug fix**: Commas display after the last element in nested objects/arrays.